Reading Company: 1875–1893: Competition

 The Reading Terminal opened in Philadelphia in 1893.
 On May 29 the Reading leased the Central Railroad of New Jersey.
 The Reading eventually bought a majority of the CNJ's stock in 1901.

 On April 1, 1889, the Philadelphia and Reading Railway consolidated the Philadelphia and Atlantic City Railway, Williamstown & Delaware River Railroad, Glassboro Railroad, Camden, Gloucester and Mt.
 Ephraim Railway, and the Kaighn's Point Terminal Railroad in southern New Jersey into The Atlantic City Railroad.
-The Port Reading Railroad was chartered in 1890 and opened in 1892, running east from a junction from the New York main line near Bound Brook to the new port of Port Reading, on the Arthur Kill near Perth Amboy.
+The Port Reading Railroad was chartered in 1890 and opened in 1892, running east from a junction from the New York main line near Bound Brook to the Port Reading on the Arthur Kill near Perth Amboy.

 The Lehigh Valley Railroad was leased on December 1, 1891, under the presidency of Archibald A. McLeod, but that lease was canceled on August 8, 1893, when the Reading went into receivership, an event associated with the Panic of 1893.
-The Reading also relinquished control of the Central New England Railroad and the Boston and Maine Railroad.
+The Reading also relinquished control of the Central New England Railway and the Boston and Maine Railroad.
 Amid the turmoil of the Panic of 1893, Joseph Smith Harris was elected president.
 Under his leadership, the Reading Company was formed and the P&R was absorbed into it on November 30.
-Also in 1893, the Philadelphia and Reading Railroad built its most famous structure, Reading Terminal in Philadelphia.
-Reading Terminal served as the terminus for most of the Reading's Philadelphia bound trains, as well as the headquarters for the company.
+Also in 1893, the Philadelphia and Reading Railroad built its most famous structure, Reading Terminal in Philadelphia, which served as the terminus for most of its Philadelphia-bound trains, and also the company's headquarters.

 1877: Reading Railroad Massacre

-On July 22, 1877, after the crushing of strikes and unions by the Philadelphia and Reading Company, and following in the path of the Great Railroad Strikes of 1877, vandalism of the Reading's financial interests in Reading, Pennsylvania began.
+On July 22, 1877, after the crushing of strikes and unions by the Philadelphia and Reading Railway, and following in the path of the Great Railroad Strikes of 1877, vandalism of the Reading's financial interests in Reading, Pennsylvania, began.
 The subsidiary that owned mining interests in the area, the Philadelphia and Reading Coal and Iron Company, not the government, called up militia and Coal and Iron Police to put down riots and protests that had broken out in the city.
 After the militia and Coal and Iron Police went to retrieve a train carrying coal that was blocked in a railroad cut, they fired on rioters and protesters, killing at least 10 and wounding more than 40.